 At the most basic level, this is how digital receipts work at the point of purchase:

-3. Data from the transaction (including the shopper’s email address) is captured in the digital receipt process, and all of that data can be used for current and future marketing programs.
+Data from the transaction (including the shopper’s email address) is captured in the digital receipt process, and all of that data is stored in the retailer’s POS system and can be used for current and future marketing programs.

-• Helps you understand customer needs: From the transactional data captured by a digital receipt system, you can get to know your customers and their individual needs with greater clarity and accuracy.
-This can lead to higher customer satisfaction, greater loyalty and more referrals.
+Helps you understand customer needs: From the transactional data captured by a digital receipt system, you can get to know your customers and their individual needs with greater clarity and accuracy.
+Acting on this knowledge can lead to higher customer satisfaction, greater loyalty and more referrals.

-• Retains customers: Want a more effective marketing program focused on customer retention?
-With the data gathered through digital receipts, retailers can identify not only their top customers but also the type of merchandise they’re most likely to keep buying.
+Retains customers: Want a more effective marketing program focused on customer retention?
+With the data gathered through digital receipts, retailers can identify not only their top customers but also the type of merchandise they’re most likely to keep buying and market to them accordingly.

 The use of digital receipts is expected to keep growing over the next few years — IndustryARC even predicts that by 2027, the market will reach $2.3 billion.